guru0323/NFT-marketplact-solana/README.md

 To force a rebuild on changes using the build cache:
 `sudo --preserve-env docker-compose --env-file ${ENV_FILE} up -d --build --force-recreate`

+## Derivation

+- `./app/packages/common` appears to be heavily based off of `https://github.com/solana-labs/oyster/tree/main/packages/common`
+- `./app/packages/web` is derived from `https://github.com/metaplex-foundation/metaplex`

 ## Known Issues

+### Can't run on Node 16.13.0

+Compiling 'web' under Node 16.13.0 throws the following error:

+`ERR_OSSL_EVP_UNSUPPORTED`

+Following suggestions to append package.json with:

+`"start": "cross-env NODE_OPTIONS=\"--openssl-legacy-provider\" next dev",` `"build": "cross-env NODE_OPTIONS=\"--openssl-legacy-provider\" next build",`

+Throws the following error:

+`--openssl-legacy-provider is not allowed in NODE_OPTIONS`

+As of now I don't see a way of upgraded to Node 16.
+Will keep an eye on upstream (Metaplex/Holaplex) to see if/how they resolve this.

 ### Can't find CSS files in common